 The same can be done for any muscle.
 But beware to concentrate on the muscle of interest as opposed to making the exercise easier.
 For example, rocking your body while doing curls will make it easier, but your biceps will not get as good of a workout.
-But a little body movement is necessary if the weight is sufficiently heavy.
+But a little body movement is necessary if the weight is sufficiently heavy and especially as you approach and surpass failure.
 Concentrate on the major muscle groups to get the biggest bang for your buck:

 - Upper back

 It is important to remember when strength training that muscles only pull, not push.
 That means that curls do not adequately work your triceps unless you change your movement such that your triceps do the actual lifting (compare the two above).
 These are the main lifts you should be doing.
 Of course you want to change things up from time to time, but these are the main themes of how to work each muscle group.
 I also left out your butt and hamstrings (back of the legs) because they will be worked quite well if you are doing squats at least some of the time.

 Also, if you attend a gym, it would be worth your while to spend at least one session with a personal trainer.
 They will be able to help you tailor a routine to your goals or at least show you the ropes and let you loose.

 How to Lift